unvhulk/koinx-task/README.md

 # koinx-task
-## Koinx interview task for a paginated single page website
+## Koinx interview task for a paginated single page website made by using React JS